OpenVidu/openvidu-cloud-devops/README.md

 # Description

-In this repo you can find the Ansible playbooks we use to deploy OpenVidu Server (cloudformation-openvidu folder) and Demos (cloudformation-openvidu-demos folder).
+In this repo you can find the Ansible playbooks we use to deploy OpenVidu Server (cloudformation-openvidu folder).

+# Deploying

+Please refer to the OpenVidu official documentation [here](https://openvidu.io/docs/deployment/deploying-aws/).
+The latest release for AWS CloudFormation is this [one](https://s3-eu-west-1.amazonaws.com/aws.openvidu.io/CF-OpenVidu-latest.yaml)

+# Troubleshooting

+If you face some issue deploying the templates check out the doc [here](https://github.com/OpenVidu/openvidu-cloud-devops/blob/master/docs/AWS_Deploy_Troubleshooting.md)

 # Old releases